Underperforming customer service is the demise of all businesses.

 3. Patience and empathy

 The way you treat your customers reflects the way people see your brand.
 The easiest way to start forming an honest and open bond with the customer is to meet them with a friendly smile or greeting, laying the foundation for a good relationship.
 Whether you work in a retail store or online, a relaxed and patient attitude can make the difference between an ok customer service experience and one they’ll remember the next time they purchase your product.
+Work these values into your customer service philosophy.

 In a busy world, if someone is looking for help, they’re looking to have their problem solved quickly.
 The same goes for your customers.
 Putting yourself in their shoes can help you motivate yourself to provide them with the quickest and easiest answer.
 Give them the solution they are looking for and they’ll be sure to recommend your product to their friends and family.